Wonders of World Engineering

 In the whole range of steam engineering, improvement and modification of engines and turbines would be stultified were it not for the constant attention given by engineers to the all-important boiler.

 THE FIRING AISLE in the boiler house of Dunston-on-Tyne Power Station.
 The installation contains twelve boilers, which normally evaporate 1,350,000 lb. of water an hour.
-The final steam temperature is 840 degrees Fahrenheit, and the safety valve load is 710 lb. per sq.
-In.
+The final steam temperature is 840 degrees Fahrenheit, and the safety valve load is 710 lb. per sq. in.

 You can read more on

-“High Pressure Locomotive” and
+“High Pressure Locomotive”

 “The Yarrow Water Tube Boiler”